 - a.
 Posting: Within three (3) days following the issuance of a zoning permit or decision by the DRB, the Administrative Officer shall post a copy of the permit or approval in the Town Clerk's Office until the expiration of the appeal period [§4449(b)(2)].
 Notice must also be posted by the applicant within view of the public right of way most nearly adjacent to the subject property until the time for appeals has passed.
-Each posting shall contain a statement of the period of time within which an appeal may be taken [§4449(b)] and a description as to where a full description of the project and approval can be found. - b.
+Each posting shall contain a statement of the period of time within which an appeal may be taken [§4449(b)] and a description as to where a full description of the project and approval can be found.
+Posting the property for a projects proposal is only required once, not with each subsequent zoning permit approval, as long as the project remains substantially the same as the original application through construction. - b.
 Recording with the Listers: Within three (3) days following the issuance of a zoning permit the Administrative Officer shall deliver a copy of the permit to the Town Listers [the Act §4449(b)(1)]. - c.
 Recording Permits with the Town Clerk: Following the appeal period but within thirty (30) days after the issuance of any of the items listed below, the Administrative Officer shall deliver the original, or a legible copy, of the issuance to the Town Clerk for recording in the municipal land records [the Act §4449(c)(1)].
 The following issuances are covered in this subsection: - i.
 Letters approving or denying exemptions from this Bylaw - ii.
 Zoning permits; - iii.
 Notices of violation; or - iv.
 Notices of denial of an application. [the Act §4449(c)(1)(A)] - d.
 Temporary permits issued for telecommunication facilities under these bylaws are not required to be recorded per 24 V.S.A. §1154(b). - e.
 Contents of Issuance: Any permit, notice of violation or appeal (issuances) delivered for recording shall list: - i.
 As grantor, the owner of record title to the property at the time of issuance; - ii.
 As grantee, the municipality issuing the permit, certificate, or notice i.e. the Town of Hyde Park; and - iii.
 The tax map lot number or other description identifying the lot [24 V.S.A. §1154(c)].